 Courses and faculty are from multiple departments providing a truly interdisciplinary learning experience.
 A required common course provides a foundation for theories, applications, and the impacts of development.
 Electives offer students the opportunity to focus on their own areas of interest.

-Students graduating with a minor in International Development Studies will be better prepared to enter the Peace Corps or graduate school, or work for non-profit or governmental development organizations or in international business.
+Students graduating with a minor in international development studies will be better prepared to enter the Peace Corps or graduate school, work for non-profit, governmental development organizations or in international business.

-The International Development Studies Interdisciplinary Graduate Program is a 12-credit program that exposes students to a variety of approaches and practices to international development.
+The international development studies interdisciplinary graduate certificate is a 12-credit program that exposes students to a variety of approaches and practices within international development.
 Students take a common course to learn theory, assumptions and values, applications, and the impact of development.
 Electives challenge students to examine development practices from disciplinary perspectives outside of their primary department and enhance problems solving and critical thinking skills.
 Students must be enrolled in a graduate program at CSU to be eligible for the certificate.

 Faculty members interested in learning more about the International Development Studies Board should contact Chad Hoseth.